Born from Above

 The First Resurrection in Revelation 20

-The Greek phrase here is he anastasis he prote — literally, “the resurrection, the first.”
+The Greek phrase here is he anastasis he prote—literally, “the resurrection, the first.”
 The word anastasis (Strong’s G386) means “a standing up again.”
 It comes from the verb anistemi: ana (again, up) + histemi (to stand).
 In over forty occurrences in the New Testament, this word refers to bodily, physical resurrection.
+It is the word Martha uses when she tells Yahushua she knows her brother Lazarus will rise again on the last day (John 11:24).
+It is the word Paul uses when he preaches the resurrection of the Messiah in Acts 17:18.

-The verb used in Revelation 20:4 for those who “lived” is ezesan, from zao — to live, to be made alive.
+But here is the connection that ties the entire study together.
+The verb used in Revelation 20:4 for those who “lived” is ezesan, from zao—to live, to be made alive.
 This is the same verb used in Romans 14:9 of Yahushua’s own resurrection: He “died and lived again.”
+It is the same verb John uses in Revelation 2:8 to describe Yahushua as the one “who was dead and is alive.”
 When John says that the righteous “lived and reigned with the Messiah,” he is using resurrection language.

 The One Thread